From home furnishings to the latest must-have toys, find out where to buy all the essentials with our guide to shopping in the Netherlands.

 If you’re looking for health foods, the Dutch have it covered.
-From ethical supermarkets like Ekoplaza to international chains like Holland & Barrett, you’ll have your pick.
+From ethical supermarkets like Ekoplaza and Marqt to international chains like Holland & Barrett, you’ll have your pick.
 However, most natuurwinkels are independently-owned, so check online for your nearest one.
 Pharmacies can be found in most neighborhoods and you’ll be able to recognize them by their large green crosses outside.

 Children’s clothes and toys

 The Netherlands is a great place to bring up children.
 With accessible cycling and loads of outdoor play areas, your little ones will love it.
 If you’re looking for toys, stores like HEMA, Blokker, and Zeeman stock a wide variety for children of all ages.
 For a dedicated toy store, however, you’ll need to check out Intertoys, which has around 200 stores in the Netherlands that are filled with all sorts of toys.